 - Pineapple: I use canned crushed pineapple.
 You can also crush fresh pineapple to use in the cake batter.
 Crushed pineapple, as opposed to pineapple chunks, acts like a wet ingredient keeping this cake extra moist and tender.
 Keeping that in mind and if you want larger chunks of pineapple in your cake, you can use chunks instead.

-- Layer Cake: Follow this sheet cake batter recipe, then follow the assembly/baking directions in my carrot layer cake.
+- Layer Cake: Follow this sheet cake batter recipe, then follow the assembly/baking directions in my carrot cake recipe.
 Use the frosting recipe in the layer cake (makes a little more than this).

 Keywords: pineapple carrot cake, carrot cake